DanWahlin/Angular-JumpStart/README.md

 ## Running the Application

-1. Install `Node.js 6.x` or higher. *The server uses ES2015 features so you need Node 6.x or higher!*
+1. Install `Node.js 6.5` or higher. *IMPORTANT: The server uses ES2015 features so you need Node 6.x or higher!!!!*

 1. Run `npm install` to install app dependencies